-The good news is that canine heating pads are a common product to keep your beloved pet warm.
+The good news is that dog heating pads are a common product to keep your Pomeranian warm.
 Manufactures have a tough time finding ways to stand out from the crowd.

 Unfortunately a lot of pets simply can’t cope with the severe hot and cold seasons they experience during their lifetime.
 As humans and owners, we may falsely believe that because they play in the icy snow for a short while, that it’s ok.
 The majority of dogs don’t have protection against the extremes of cold weather.

 Poms vary in shape, size and weight.
 Some are very lightweight while others are carrying extra pounds.
 Coats may be coarser in some while others maybe much lighter.

 Here are the times when you need to consider whether your dog needs a dog heating pad:

-• If you have a puppy or a fairly young dog.
+- If you have a puppy or a fairly young dog.

-• If your dog is a senior citizen of the dog world.
+- If your dog is a senior citizen of the dog world.

 - If your dog is female and is pregnant or nursing.

-If you take your Pomeranian for a walk or if he spends time in your back yard, not having a heating pad may be harmful to his health, especially if it’s a recurrence.
+If you take your Pomeranian for a walk or if he spends time in your back yard, not having pet heating pads may be harmful to his health, especially if it’s a recurrence.